Long John Silver's

-Long John Silver's, formerly known as Long John Silver's Seafood Shoppes and sometimes abbreviated as LJS, is an American chain of fast-food restaurants that specializes in seafood.
+Long John Silver's, LLC is an American chain of fast-food restaurants that specializes in seafood.
 The brand's name is derived from the character of the same name from Robert Louis Stevenson's novel Treasure Island.

 In November 2022, Long John Silver's was acquired by Four Oaks Partners, a group of investors led by Bob Jenkins, himself a Long John Silver's franchisee and president of Charter Foods.

 In October 2025, Long John Silver's rebranded themselves as a chicken and seafood restaurant, revealing a new logo with chicken front and center.
-According to Christopher Caudill, this change was made to let their "best-kept secret" out.
+According to senior vice president Christopher Caudill, this change was made to let their "best-kept secret" out.
 The change was also made to bring in more customers as a response to a rise in the popularity of chicken across the United States.

 History

+1969–1999

 Long John Silver's was founded in 1969 by Jim Patterson in Lexington, Kentucky.
 The original location, on 301 Southland Drive, was previously the Cape Codder seafood carry-out restaurant.
 The original Cape Codder concrete block building was redesigned by architect Druce Henn, who created the New England style of Long John Silver's early chain restaurants.
 That original location is now a styling salon.

 Earlier restaurants were known for their Cape Cod style buildings, blue roofs with square cupolas, wood benches/tables, lobster pots, and ship's wheels.
 Later, more nautically themed decorations were added such as seats made to look like nautical flags.

-The restaurant chain arrived in Singapore in 1983 and has had a continuous presence in the country ever since.
+The chain arrived in Singapore in 1983 and has had a continuous presence in the country ever since.
 It remains one of 30 countries outside of the United States to have Long John Silver's outlets.

 Early restaurants also featured separate entrance and exit doors, a corridor-like waiting line area, deep fryers with food heaters that were transparent so customers could view the food to be served, and wrought iron 'sword' door handles.
 These buildings had dock-like walkways, lined with pilings and thick ropes.

 Long John Silver's was acquired by Jerrico in 1988.
 Jerrico was taken private in 1989 through a highly leveraged management buyout, and one year later, the other restaurant concepts were divested to focus on Long John Silver's.

 After struggling for the next several years under its heavy debt load, Jerrico Inc. filed for Chapter 11 bankruptcy in June 1998.
 In September 1999, A&W announced to acquire the chain out of bankruptcy.
 As a result, Yorkshire Global Restaurants was formed.